mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 can be called back into active duty if needed.
 Alternatively, you can take 1d6 ship shares instead.

-Ship’s Boat: Ship’s Boat: You receive a Ship’s Boat (see page 132).
+Ship's Boat: Ship's Boat: You receive a Ship's Boat (see page 132).
 If you roll this benefi t again, gain a level of Pilot (small craft).

 Ship Shares: Ship Shares: You obtain one or more ship shares that can be put